Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Discussion

 \section{Discussion}

 The results for the deposition height and mass measurements showed that the powder catchment efficiency can be determined by measuring the layer height.
 In fact the $\eta_{m}^*$ and $\eta_{h}$ efficiency definitions resulted highly correlated, as evident from Figure \ref{fig:eta-mass-height-comparison-layer}(b) and predicted in Section \ref{sec:model2}.
 This confirmed the validity of the model hypotheses, stressing that these were introduced in the assumption of a stationary bulk deposition.
-The demonstration of $\eta_{h}$ as a good efficiency estimator allows for the possibility of using dimensional monitoring techniques also for the study of process optimization.
-Coaxial triangulation is particularly interesting for the scope, since its optical probe can be easily implemented on a wide class of existing setups at a reduced cost, allowing flexibility in the deposition process monitoring, without requiring more complex and intrusive setups for the direct deposition mass measurement.
+The demonstration of $\eta_{h}$ as a good efficiency estimator allows for the possibility of using dimensional monitoring techniques also for the process optimization.
+Coaxial triangulation is particularly interesting for the scope, since its optical probe is essentially omnidirectional and can be easily implemented on a wide class of existing setups at a reduced cost: it allows flexibility in the deposition process monitoring, without requiring more complex and intrusive setups for the direct deposition mass measurement.

 The results highlighted that the deposition growth instability is mainly caused by efficiency variability.
-In fact the powder catchment efficiency depends on standoff distance due to the variable spatial interaction between the laser and powder beams, as shown in Figure \ref{fig:colormap_eta_th}(a).
-This allows to explain the process self-regulation.
-Indeed, in the considered configuration such passive stabilization mechanism is observed when the layer growth overcomes the robot height increment at the beginning, as reported in Figure \ref{fig:colormap_h_th}(a).
-However, the standoff distance reduction reflects in a lower efficiency, acting as a negative loop feedback as predicted by the model and confirmed by experiments.
+In fact, in stationary thermal conditions, the powder catchment efficiency depends on standoff distance due to the variable spatial interaction between the laser and powder beams, as shown in Figure \ref{fig:colormap_eta_th}(a).
+This allows to explain the self-regulation process as the balance between the initial heat accumulation and subsequent powder catchment efficiency reduction.
+In the considered configuration such passive stabilization mechanism is observed when the layer growth overcomes the robot height increment at the beginning, as reported in Figure \ref{fig:colormap_h_th}(a).
+However the standoff distance reduction reflects in a lower efficiency, acting as a negative feedback loop as predicted by the model and confirmed by experiments.
 This effect is ruled by the reduction of the laser-powder interaction below a characteristic standoff distance, as shown by the calculation reported in Figure \ref{fig:powder-cone-vertical-section}(b).
 At the end, the deposition stabilizes when the reduced efficiency brings the deposition layer height to match the robot height increment.
-This happens at different standoff distance values, depending on the process parameters.
+This happens at different final standoff distance values, depending on the process parameters.